We've updated our Grants at a Glance factsheet here.

 Farm Credit works with beginning and experienced operators.
 Their Smart Start program for farmers 35 or under, or with 10 or fewer years of farming, earn credits for loans by completing educational workshops.

-FSA (Farm Service Administration) is the federal agency that registers your farmland for access to loans, both operating and ownership, are considered 'the loan of last resort' and require the borrower to exhaust commercial lending possibilities.
+FSA used to be considered 'the loan of last resort' but they prefer to be known as the first place to start.
+While FSA requires the borrower to exhaust commercial lending possibilities, establishing a connection with your local county office will open doors to a ton of reliable information on lenders.
 Most FSA loans, except microloans, have a 3 year education requirement; 1 year is typically waived for eligible military service.
 On-the-job (OJT) apprenticeships/interships may qualify you for the education requirement.
 FSA has loan programs for beginning farmers (10 years or less) veterans, women, and minorities.
 Find your nearest FSA office here.

 NRCS Funding is available to eligible ag producers for a variety of conservation practices.
 High tunnels are a popular cost share program.

 Other lenders focusing on innovation/value added:

 Idea Foundry’s Local Food System Innovation Program offers financial assistance to farms, agriculture technology companies, and others which advance the production and distribution of local food through the Local Food Growth Fund.
 Applicable organizations cover the Greater Pittsburgh Economic Region, made up of 32 counties in Western Pennsylvania, Ohio, West Virginia, and Maryland.
 Contact them at email@example.com to express your interest and learn more.

 The Progress Fund , based in Greensburg, PA, provides loans from $20,000 to $1 million to start, expand or buy small businesses, and has an interest in